Long awaited Museum of Surrey renovations will be completed in September

 The Museum of Surrey (17710 56A Avenue) will reopen this Autumn after being closed for renovations for over a year.
 The wait was hard, but totally worth it, as the new updated museum will double in size for 24,000 feet of space, meaning there is going to be so much more to explore.
 What’s going into all that space?
 Where do we begin?

-The Kids Explorer Zone will triple in size with this expansion, so young archaeologists and museum enthusiasts will have plenty to discover during a visit to the museum.
+The kids TD Explorer Zone will triple in size with this expansion, so young minds and museum enthusiasts will have plenty to discover during a visit to the museum.
 Kids will also love the museum’s events that are going to occur throughout the year, which include a Latin Fiesta and a Boo-seum for Halloween.
 Their first event, is of course their grand opening on September 29th from 11:00 AM – 3:00 PM.
 Enjoy new exhibits, live performances, scavenger hunts, crafts, and textile demonstrations!

 But not all exhibits will be here to stay.
 There will be space for temporary national and international exhibitions.
-From September 29th to March 31st you can learn and explore these three exciting exhibits.
-In “Dinosaurs Unearthed” you’ll come face to face with lifelike animatronic dinosaurs, as well as explore a dig site full of bones.
-In the “TD Explore Zone”, the littlest historians can play and learn with a treehouse, slide, and themed sections for each part of Surrey’s diverse landscape including forest, ocean, and urban settings.
-In the photo Mural Project you can explore over 2,000 photos of faces from the Surrey community in a grand display.
+From September 29th to March 31st you can learn and explore these three exciting exhibits such as “Dinosaurs Unearthed,” where you’ll come face to face with lifelike animatronic dinosaurs, as well as explore a dig site full of bones.
+In the “TD Explore Zone”, the littlest museum-goers can play and learn with a treehouse, slide, and themed sections for each part of Surrey’s diverse landscape including forest, ocean, and urban settings.
+In the photo Mural Project, which is a permanent fixture, you can explore over 2,000 photos of faces from the Surrey community in a grand display.
 Go see it while you can!

 Besides exhibits inside the museum, there will also be several heritage buildings relocated to museum grounds.
 This means important structures will have a safe place to be maintained and enjoyed by all.
 The buildings making the move to the museum are Surrey’s oldest standing school, Anniedale, and the 1881 Town hall.
 These two buildings will join the Anderson cabin, which is already present on the museum grounds, making for a lovely heritage square where Surrey’s history can be easily accessed.